AdguardTeam/AdguardAssistant/README.md

 # AdguardAssistant
 Adguard Assistant userscript

-To load the localization files, put the `.keys.json` configuration file in the `config` directory.
+To run the task of downloading the localization files, put the `.keys.json` configuration file in the `config` directory.